dnorton94/TADHack/README.md

 # TADHack

+TADHack Global is a hackathon that helps people learn about the latest Internet, IT, and Telecoms technologies; and use those technologies to solve problems that matter.

 ## Installation

 To set this up, you need a developer account on SimWood. this repository https://github.com/ImmanuelBaskaran/TadhackSentimentCode which contains the code for the server which connects with AWS, A twillio bot.